fluentmoheshwar/VMwareAudioFix/README.md

 ## Installation

 1. Install VMware Tools on Guest OS
 1. Install [Sound Blaster Driver](https://dl.malwarewatch.org/drivers/windows-98/SoundBlasterPCI.7z) on Guest OS if you're using Windows 98

+   Password: `mysubsarethebest`

 1. Download and Install [VirtualBox](https://www.virtualbox.org/)
 1. Click on the code button and download zip.
 1. Extract the archive then double click on install.bat and follow the instructions.